deploymentking/efk/README.md

 `htpasswd.users` file which contains the default username and password of `elastic` and `changeme`.
 If you wish to use different credentials then replace the text in the file using the following command `htpasswd -b ./nginx/config/htpasswd.users newuser newpassword`

-:warning: You must use the `--build` flag on docker-compose when switching between `ELK_FLAVOUR` values e.g.
+:warning: You must use the `--build` flag on docker-compose when switching between `FLAVOUR_ELK` values e.g.
 `docker-compose -p efk up --build`

 ## Logging to EFK via Docker logging driver